 | Happy Scribe | Proprietary | 90-94% | 78-85% | 60+ languages | Subtitle generation |

-VidNotes matches or exceeds competitors on transcription accuracy, but the real differentiator is what happens after transcription: AI summaries, flashcards, action items, and an interactive AI chat that lets you ask questions about the video.
+VidNotes matches or beats competitors on accuracy.
+The differentiator is what comes after: AI summaries, flashcards, action items, and an interactive AI chat that lets you ask questions about the video.

 What Affects Transcription Accuracy?